BLUE CLOVER RABBITRY

 Which airlines allow rabbits?

 This blog will only help those traveling within the United States.
 Alaska Airlines or Frontier are the only airlines now that allow rabbits in cabin.
-Animals are not aloud in first class.
 As strange as this may sound, Alaska only allows rabbits that are pet and not ESA (emotional support animals).
 ESA animals are considered a prescription and not an actual animal which I find to be the weirdest thing.
 Anytime I have ever called to add a rabbit to my flight, they have never asked if they are ESA.
 So you didn't hear this from me, but they don't have to know if your pet is an ESA or not.
 Just be sure to book them as a pet.

 How to add a rabbit to your flight.